Som Dutt Image on Embrace Inner ChaosSom Dutt

 You may not see any warning signs because their actions seem genuine.
 Narcissists use this early kindness to draw you in and make you feel safe.

-Note: Narcissists often use idealization to make you feel valued.
+Narcissists often use idealization to make you feel valued.
 This can make it hard to see their true intentions.
+The overwhelming attention in early stages is often a calculated strategy, not genuine affection.

 Role Assignment